ThomasGerstenberg/serial_monitor/README.md

 - `"write_file"`:
  - `"comport": str` - The comport to write the currently active file to
  - `"override_selection": bool` - set to true if you want to write the whole file regardless if a region is currently selected

+- `filter`:
+ - `"comport": str` - the comport to enable/disable filtering on